laravel-workflow/laravel-workflow.github.io/docs/configuration/options.md

 # Options

-Workflow allows you to specify various options when defining your workflows and activities.
+The Workflow package allows you to specify various options when defining your workflows and activities.
 These options include the number of times a workflow or activity may be attempted before it fails, the connection and queue, and the maximum number of seconds it is allowed to run.

 ```php
 use Workflow\Activity;